ankitmlive/firefly-theme/README.md

 ## Description

- * A pure colorful dark theme that glows in night, inspired by fireflies.
+ * A Pure Colorful Dark Theme that Glows in Night, inspired by Fireflies.
  * Includes Two Dark variants - Firefly Pro & FireFly Pro Midnight
  * For professional Night Coders who Loves Visual Studio Code.
  * Fully optimized for eyes, Tested more than 6 hours in night with no eye burn.
- * A Theme that motivates you to code at night, because in night there is no disturbance.
+ * A Theme that motivates you to code at night.

-## Firefly Pro Demo Screenshot
+## Firefly Pro Demo

 <div align="center">
   <img src="https://raw.githubusercontent.com/ankitmlive/firefly-theme/master/assets/firefly-pro-home.png">